MagForceSeven/Starfire/README.md

 Highlights:
 * Typesafe array pointer and soft pointer casting utilities (I think everyone's got a version of this somewhere)
-* A ForEach Blueprint node for TMaps
 * An Editor Subsystem that can fixup Default Events when new defaults are added after child blueprints have already been made
 * An interface that can be used for dealing with soft references held by Developer Settings
-* Typesafe casting of structures (native only, somewhat less useful with Instanced Structs but somewhat more convienent than those)
 * A subsystem that can manage "splatting" tasks across multiple frames with various perf controls
 * A system of "redscreens" as an additional error reporting mechanism that promote the visibility of specific failures to something in-game instead of information that must be dug out of a log